apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *audit.impl.class* :
     (Java system property: **zookeeper.audit.impl.class**)
     **New in 3.6.0:**
     Class to implement the audit logger.
-By default log4j based audit logger org.apache.zookeeper.audit .Log4jAuditLogger is used.
+By default logback based audit logger org.apache.zookeeper.audit .Slf4jAuditLogger is used.
     See the [ZooKeeper audit logs](zookeeperAuditLogs.html) for more information.

 * *largeRequestMaxBytes* :